Esri/arcgis-pro-sdk-community-samples/Editing/ConstructionToolWithOptions/ConstructionToolWithOptions (C#).md

 1. Make sure that the Sample data is unzipped in c:\data
 1. The project used for this sample is 'C:\Data\FeatureTest\FeatureTest.aprx'
 1. In Visual Studio click the Build menu.Then select Build Solution.
-1. Click Start button to open ArcGIS Pro.
+1. Launch the debugger to open ArcGIS Pro.
 1. ArcGIS Pro will open, select the FeatureTest.aprx project
 1. Select the 'Edit' tab on the ArcGIS Pro ribbon and 'Create' new features
 1. On the 'Create Features' pane select the test polygon feature layer to see the 'Buffered Line' tool